microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

   For example, if the criteria are `>,0`, the rule is that if the raw data is larger than the 0, it should be defective.

-`Tips: you must contain a default rule for ${benchmark_name}/return_code as the above in the example, which is used to identify failed tests.`
+`Tips`: you must contain a default rule for ${benchmark_name}/return_code as the above in the example, which is used to identify failed tests.

 ## Output